axoflow/axosyslog/tests/light/README.md

 ## License

-This project is licensed under the GNU General Public License version 2.
+This project is licensed under the GNU General Public License version 3 or later.